 The projects are reviewed according to the Secretary of the Interior's Standards for Rehabilitation.
-These were designed by the National Park Service to help people to renovate their homes in a historically sensitive manner.
+These were designed by the National Park Service to help people to renovate their homes and buildings in a historically sensitive manner.
 You do not need to "restore" your building in order to claim the tax credit, but you must preserve existing historic features whenever possible.

 If I claim both the state and the federal tax credits, do I have to fill out two forms?

 Yes.
 The State Tax Credit form must be completed online with the Colorado Office of Economic Development and International Trade.
 The Federal ITC form is provided by the National Park.

 What must I do to claim these credits?

 This depends on the type of credit being claimed.
 Each involves an application, which is reviewed and certified (approved).
 The Federal ITC is a three-part process and the State Tax Credit is a two-part process.